plaitse/vuejs-graphql-app/README.md

 Available at this URL: https://vuejs-graphql.paulrblt.now.sh

+## GraphQL

+- `typeDefs` are the definition of our schema of what we can expect from queries and mutations.
+- `resolvers` define the functions and behaviors of how should the queries and mutations would work.
+- `queries` are the “gets” that we want to read from the server.
+- `mutations` are the requests that are going to affect any data that we have on our own server.

 ## Heroku and Now settings

 On Heroku's website, go to your project, click on the "Settings" tab and then on "Config Vars" and provide the content of `variables.env`.